 So often we mindlessly eat for every reason in the world except hunger and health.
-Mindless eating often acts as a tranquilizer or an anti-depressant or anti-anxiety drug.
+Mindless eating often acts as a tranquilizer, an anti-depressant or anti-anxiety drug.
 Sometimes it’s simply an act of boredom and other times it’s just pure entertainment because it’s natural to like to eat.
 When we eat mindlessly we usually eat empty calories laden with sugar and salt and very little else, foods that are devoid of real nutrition.
-As a result, when we make mindless eating a habit we gain body fat and become malnourished most of the time.
+As a result, when we make mindless eating a habit we gain body fat and become malnourished most of the time, because we are not eating good, healthy food.
 We don’t have the strength and energy to work out as hard as we need to and so we begin to lose muscle.
 If we take our health seriously, we must put a stop to this destructive habit.

 When we open a big bag of chips and set down to watch T.V., odds are that the next stop will be the bottom of the bag.
 Buy small sizes of snacks and carry only one to your TV chair.
 If you have to think about getting another, your more likely to resist the temptation to overeat.
 We eat about 25% less if we eat from small packages.

 When I was growing up, my Mother who was always concerned about mine and my Daddy’s weight, discovered that we would eat less if she fixed our plates and put them on the table.
 There was no mindless dipping back into the mac and cheese if it wasn’t on the table.

 Keep the plates, packaging and remains from whatever you have eaten in front of you.
 If you devour a slab of ribs, keep the bones in front of you.
 You are less likely to eat half of the cake for dessert when you can clearly see the evidence of your gluttony.